 Looking for a natural way to treat pain?
 CBD has your back.

 Cannabidiol, or CBD, is one of the two major chemical compounds found in marijuana.
 The other is tetrahydrocannabinol or THC.
 They are both cannabinoids.
 However, THC is the psychoactive element of marijuana, and taking it is what leads to feeling ‘high’.
-CBD, on the other hand, is non-psychoactive and derived mostly from hemp.
+CBD, on the other hand, is non-psychoactive and derived mostly from cbd hemp oil.

 The human body produces cannabinoids, and CBD is thought to help your body to use its own cannabinoids more effectively.
 While in most states, recreational marijuana usage is still illegal, in recent years, CBD has become hugely popular as a treatment for several conditions and is widely available in states where medicinal marijuana has been legalized.
 Many people use it as a natural alternative to pharmaceutical pain relief.